On the Stability of Lagrange Relative Equilibrium in The Planar Three-body Problem

 We also investigated the effective (exponential) stability of Lagrange relative equilibrium by the celebrated Nekhoroshev's theory.
-First, we proved that Lagrange relative equilibrium is effectively stable for almost every choice of positive masses of the planar three-body problem, except a dense but zero measure set of masses, if it's spectrally stable.
-Then we proved that Lagrange relative equilibrium is effectively stable for any choice of positive masses in a large open subset of spectrally stable space of masses.
+First, we proved that Lagrange relative equilibrium is exponentially stable for almost every choice of positive masses of the planar three-body problem, except a dense but zero measure set of masses, if it is spectrally stable.
+Then we proved that Lagrange relative equilibrium is exponential stable for any choice of positive masses in a large open subset of spectrally stable space of masses.
 This large open subset is described by directional quasi-convexity.

-Finally, we proved that the Birkhoff normal form of the Lagrange triangular point is steep provided that the mass parameter $\beta\in(0,\frac{1}{27}]$, except possibly six special resonant cases.
+Finally, we proved that the Birkhoff normal form of the Hamiltonian near Lagrange triangular point is steep provided that the mass parameter $\beta\in(0,\frac{1}{27}]$, except possibly six special resonant cases.
 This may be useful for further research of Lagrange relative equilibrium.

-We hope to explore further the nonlinear stability problem of general relative equilibrium solutions in future work.We also hope that this work may spark the interest of using the coordinate system introduced in this paper among researchers.
+We hope to further explore the nonlinear stability problem of general relative equilibria in future work.
+We also hope that this work may spark the interest of using the moving coordinates among researchers.